hwen554/hwen554/README.md

  ### Here's My LeetCode Page:https://leetcode.com/HW554/.
  ![HONG's GitHub stats](https://github-readme-stats.vercel.app/api?username=hwen554&show_icons=true&theme=radical)![HONG's GitHub stats](https://github-readme-streak-stats.herokuapp.com/?user=hwen554&show_icons=true&theme=radical)

- I'm Hong,😄a web developer(mostly front end) and penetration tester currently studying  and living in Auckland,I'm willing that u take a look on my repositories.U could invoke them      and star one of those if u like!
+ I'm Hong,😄a web developer(mostly front end) and penetration tester currently studying  and living in Auckland,I'm willing that u take a look on my repositories.You could invoke them      and star one of those if u like!
    - 🔭 I’m currently working on AUCSS IT apartment.(used to work on Micromall ltd NewZealand(Omins system&Backend))
    - 👯 I’m looking to collaborate on fronted web and software development.
    - 💬 Ask me about web development and coding questions.